philipstubbs13/running-with-swag/README.md

     * <b>index.js</b>: The index.js file is the top level file of the React app.
 In index.js, the App.js file is imported, and the ReactDOM.render method is used to render App.js to the page.
     * <b>components</b>: The Components folder is where the app components that are reused across the app are located.
 Each file represents a separate component.
 For example, NavBar.js is the top navigation bar component.
     * <b>containers</b>: Holds all the pages of the app and the child components within those pages.
 For example, inside of the containers folder, there is a Swag folder.
 The Swag folder contains a top-level parent container/page called Swag.js.
-    * <b>utils/API.js</b>: Contains axios request to grab blog posts from the Tmblr blog site using the the Tmblr API.
+    * <b>utils/API.js</b>: Contains axios request to grab blog posts from the Tumblr blog site using the the Tumblr API.
     * <b>App.css</b> and <b>index.css</b>: The external css stylesheets for the app.
     * <b>firebase-config.js</b>: contains the Firebase initialization code to connect the app to Firebase.
   * <b>.eslintrc.json</b>: List of rules and their definitions for ESLint.